 Domestic cards, cash-based vouchers, digital wallets — such as Apple Pay and Google Pay — or bank transfers, including iDEAL in the Netherlands, POLi in Australia and New Zealand, and Przelewy24 in Poland are all considered alternative payment methods.

-However, alternative payment methods are often more mainstream than niche.
+However, alternative online payment options are often more mainstream than niche.
 In many countries, they are the de facto way to pay, particularly online.
 Take German shoppers, for example, 57% of them prefer to use PayPal when shopping online.
 Meanwhile, in the Netherlands, consumers make 60% of their online purchases with the local bank transfer payment, iDEAL.
 This becomes even more important for SaaS payments or subscription payments.

 And that’s precisely the point for businesses looking to attract customers globally.
 Selling online to consumers without accepting their preferred payment method is akin to leaving money on the table.